-Police in Texas Are Searching For Woman Wearing Wrist Restraints, Ringing Doorbells In The Middle Of The Night
+Police In Texas Are Searching For Woman Wearing Wrist Restraints, Ringing Doorbells In The Middle Of The Night

 The video was posted by Lieutenant Scott Spencer from the Montgomery County Sheriff’s Office.

-A statement released by the Sheriff’s Office says that there has been no link between this woman and anyone on their missing person reports.
+A statement released by the sheriff’s office says that there has been no link between this woman and anyone on their missing person reports.

 “Deputies and Detectives are reviewing these flyers for any similarities, but as of now none are believed to be the woman in the video,” the statement said.